maleckai/palindrome-code-challenge/README.md

 A function that will take a string as input, and output true or false depending on whether or not it is a palindrome.

-This was created as part of a code challenge, and had the additional restriction that any language build in string reverse functions could not be used.
+This was created as part of a code challenge, and had the additional restriction that any built in string reverse functions could not be used.

 ## Installation